FritzLowrey/DataCleaningProject/README.md

 Once the consolidated, filtered data is completed the data frame is saved to disk from which it can be loaded in the future to avoid re-computation of all results - as inputs will not change.
 This file is called "TRIMMED.txt", a codebook for the contents of this file is in this GitHub repository named "CODEBOOK - TRIMMED.md".

 Once the system has the consolidated, filtered data (either from the runtime logic or by loading from disk) they are summarized by participant and activity.
 The code creates lists of unique subjects and unique activities from the main data frame, then for each subject+activity combination takes the subset of the data and computes a mean of the data for each variable (excluding NA values).
-The results of each summary are added to an output data frame for saving to disk.
+The results of each summary are appended to an output data frame and saved to disc as, "MEAN SUMMARY.txt".
 The codebook for this file is: CODEBOOK.md.

 ####References
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones